-An introduction to the techniques of oil painting.
-Painting techniques explored in historical/cultural contexts, as well as student's individual style and interest.
-Composition, colors, and sources of inspiration studied through class assignments.
-Students are encouraged to develop selfexpression and creativity.
+An introduction to the techniques and concepts of oil painting.
+Painting techniques explored in historical/cultural contexts, with emphasis on perceptual skills and creative responses to materials and subjects.
+Compositional strategy, introduction to color theory, and sources of inspiration are explored through in-class and independent painting assignments.
 (CSU, UC)